asreview/asreview-dory/README.md

 ## Overview

-ASReview NEMO (New Exciting Models) is a plugin for the ASReview software that provides a diverse suite of models, expanding the capabilities of ASReview for automated systematic reviews.
-This plugin integrates several advanced classifiers and feature extraction techniques, enabling users to leverage a broad range of algorithms for their systematic review processes.
+ASReview NEMO (New Exciting Models) is a plugin for the ASReview software that provides new and exciting classification and feature extraction models, expanding the capabilities of ASReview for automated systematic reviews.

 ### Classifiers Available